dirtbags/pcapdb/README.md

 ## DESTDIR/etc/pcapdb.cfg ##
 This is the main Pcapdb config file.
 You must set certain values before PcapDB will run at all.

 ## Database Setup ##
 Both capture nodes and the search head require a PostgreSQL server instance.
- - Capture Nodes expect a database named 'capture_node'
+ - Capture Nodes expect a database named `capture_node`.
- - The search head expects to have a database named 'pcapdb'
+ - The search head expects to have a database named `pcapdb`.
  - Currently (and this is likely to change soon) PcapDB expects all databases to be owned by the same role.
 The username/password for that role need to be set in pcapdb.cfg.
- - Permissions in postgresql's pg_hba.conf file will need to be set to allow that user to log in.
+ - Permissions in postgresql's `pg_hba.conf` file will need to be set to allow that user to log in.
    All nodes should be able to log into the search head's database.
 The capture node databases should only be accessible through localhost (via MD5/password) and unix socket (ident).
 The capture program uses the unix socket method to connect by default.